Kenesaw Christmas Lighting draws more than 500

 About a dozen Kenesaw FFA club members helped with carnival games like ring toss, pin the nose on Rudolph, putt-putt and bean bag toss.

-“I think it is a great opportunity for my students to interact with the younger kids in the community,” said Siera Meyer, Kenesaw 7-12 Ag Science teacher.
-“We have such good support for the chapter in this town and this carnival is a way for us to give back to the community and be involved in the festivities.”
+“I think it is a great opportunity for my students to interact with the younger kids in the community,” said Siera Meyer, Kenesaw 7-12 agricultural science teacher.
+“We have such good support for the chapter in this town, and this carnival is a way for us to give back to the community and be involved in the festivities.”

 Parker, who himself was an FFA and FBLA club member before graduating from Kenesaw High School in 2021, was impressed with FFA club members’ participation.